• Skip to primary navigation

 • Instructions

-• Cuban Tostones with Garlic Mojo Sauce
+• Make Cuban Tostones

 There are many methods for crushing tostones for their second frying.
 The idea is to use a heavy, flat object to evenly apply enough pressure to the cooked plantain.
-This is only to flatten it, we do not want them to fall apart.
+This is only to gently flatten it, we do not want them to fall apart.

 There's a special tool used in Latin kitchens called a tostonera that is designed just for the smashing purpose.
 But I used my handy-dandy poori press for that and it worked great for me.